HD 164922

 HD 164922 is a seventh magnitude G-type main sequence star in the constellation of Hercules.
 To view it, binoculars or a telescope are necessary, as it is too faint to be visible to the naked eye.
 It is 71.7 ly distant from the Earth.
-It will soon evolve away from the main-sequence and expand to become a red giant.
+It is reaching the end of its main sequence life and will soon evolve to become a red giant.

 Nomenclature

 The name HD 164922 derives directly from the fact that the star is the 164,922nd star listed in the Henry Draper catalog.
 The designation b for its planet derives from the order of discovery.
 The designation of b is given to the first planet found orbiting a given star, followed by the other lowercase letters of the alphabet.
 In the case of HD 164922, only one was discovered, which was designated b, followed by three more planets, which were designated c, d, and e.

 Stellar characteristics

 HD 164922 is a G-type main sequence star that is approximately 87% the mass of and 99% the radius of the Sun.
 It has a temperature of 5390 K and is about 10 billion years old, with estimates ranging as high as 13.4 billion years.
 In comparison, the Sun is about 4.6 billion years old and has a temperature of 5778 K.